 Tuscan Kitchen decor: The Basics

 Tuscan decor basically romanticizes the Italian countryside.
-The materials, colors and decorative elements used in the decor are inspired by the Italian landscape or culture.
+The materials, colors, and decorative elements used in the decor are inspired by the Italian landscape or culture.
 Essentially it celebrates the food and the family.
 The decor is therefore warm and inviting.

 The ABC’s of Tuscan Kitchen Decor

 The color scheme in any Tuscan decor is inspired by the colors found in the Italian countryside.
-The colors are earthy and have a natural feel to it.
+The colors are earthy and have a natural feel to them.
 It is the warm colors that dominate.